erman999/MD/README.md

-# **Documentation Repository for Web Development**
+# WebDocs: Your Guide to Web Development

-Welcome to the **MD Documentation Repository**, a collection of in-depth guides and tutorials for various web development tools and technologies.
+Welcome to **WebDocs**, a comprehensive resource for web developers.
+This repository includes detailed guides and best practices for server setups, backend development, frontend integration, and security optimizations.

 This repository covers topics ranging from server configurations to backend development, and more will be added over time.

 > *Note*: Some files are in **Turkish** or **English**, depending on when they were prepared.
 Use translation tools if necessary.